 The Multi-Function knob can be programmed to control a variety of functions.
-From the factory, the Multi-Function knob controls steering sensitivity, counterclockwise all the way to the left (default position), expo is off and steering sensitivity will be linear (the most commonly used setting).
+From the factory, the Multi-Function knob controls steering sensitivity, also known as exponential or "expo."
+When the knob is turned counterclockwise all the way to the left (default position), expo is off and steering sensitivity will be linear (the most commonly used setting).
 Turning the knob clockwise will "add expo" and decrease the steering sensitivity in the initial range of steering wheel travel left or right from center.
-For more detail on steering exponential, refer to page 15.
+For more detail on steering exponential, refer to page 16.